Midawek/ARC9-Sticker-Pack-Maker/README.md

 Thanks arctic <3<br>

 ## WARNING!
-Build 3 has been a lot of work to push in to an exe file that anyone can just use instead of bothering with, if you have good knowledge with Nuitka or cx_Freeze please contact me (midawek at pm dot me) and explain it to my stupid ass.
+Build 3 has been a lot of work to push in to an exe file that anyone can just use instead of bothering with random shit, if you have good knowledge with Nuitka or cx_Freeze please contact me (midawek at pm dot me) and explain it to my stupid ass.
 The problem: Nuitka from what I've seen doesn't want to bundle in VTFLibWrapper :v, Sorry for all of the delays, I'll try to do open it as fast as I can, however if you have some python knowledge, you can use build 3 as I try to keep the source code up to date ^^